What is your earliest memory of being happy?

 It’s pretty easy to go out and buy short-term happiness, but long-term happiness needs to be cultivated.

-At its core living a happy life means having more fun, richer, more meaningful experiences.
+At its core, living a happy life means having more fun, rich, and meaningful experiences.
 It also means living a life full of meaning, passion, and purpose.

-The more money I have made, the more time it’s freed up for me to following my true passions – like Millennial Money, where I share my passion for helping others with their personal finances.
-I also get to spend more time traveling the world with my wife, more time with friends, and more time exploring other projects the fulfill me.
+The more money I have made, the more time it’s freed up for me to follow my true passions – like Millennial Money, where I share my passion for helping others with their personal finances.
+I also get to spend more time traveling the world with my wife, more time with friends, and more time exploring other projects that fulfill me.
 This makes me happy.

-I know that my long term happiness has less to do with making money and more to exploring the freedom and connections it provides.
-I’ve made a lot of money mistakes and it took me awhile to learn this.
+I know that my long term happiness has less to do with making money and more to do with exploring the freedom and connections it provides.
+I’ve made a lot of money mistakes, and it took me a while to learn this.
 Money can only make you happy if you also work on other areas of your life.